 Countries without a Bilateral Agreement

 Countries without a bilateral agreement – a country with which the Czech Republic has not signed an international social security agreement, and which is not a member of the EU or EEA, or Switzerland.

-The Customs Administration of the Czech Republic, like customs administration authorities of other countries, fulfils two basic tasks: the protection and regulation of the domestic market by collecting of customs duties on imported goods, and the supervision over these goods to ensure that they do not endanger the lives or health of people, animals or plants.
+The Customs Administration of the Czech Republic – like customs administration authorities of other countries, it fulfils two basic tasks: the protection and regulation of the domestic market by collecting of customs duties on imported goods, and the supervision over these goods to ensure that they do not endanger the lives or health of people, animals or plants.

 Double Taxation Agreement

 Double Taxation Agreement – an agreement preventing one income from being taxed by two countries at the same time.